swaldman/unify-rss/README.md

 ### shortcomings

-RSS feeds are supposed to link to the site that produces them, but since these feeds are generated from multiple sites, we make up a "stub site" link bank to this service.
+RSS feeds are supposed to link to the site that produces them, but since these feeds are generated from multiple sites, we make up a "stub site" link back to this service.
 I have not yet implemented the serving of those "stub sites" yet though.

 ---